 - Plastic Recipe Card Protectors

 - Blank Recipe Cards

 The great thing about a binder, is that you can totally customize it to your personality!

-Step 1: Sort through existing printed recipes.
+Step 1: Sort through your recipe stash.

 Step 2: Determine how you want to categorize your recipes